 1 Structural analysis includes stiffness, stress or strength, thermo-mechanical effects, fatigue and fracture control.
 See ECSS-E-ST-32 for structural analysis of mechanisms.

-2 The objective is to demonstrate adequate sizing of the component and the overall assembly for all sizing cases.
+2 The objective is to demonstrate adequate sizing of the part and the overall assembly for all sizing cases.

 Preload and tolerance budget analysis

-Mechanisms preload and tolerance budget analysis shall take into account the relevant combination of the worst-cases environmental, functional, residual loads (including external and induced loads, and thermo-mechanical effects) and manufacturing tolerances.
+Mechanisms preload and tolerance budget analysis shall take into account the relevant combination of the worst-cases environmental, functional, residual loads and manufacturing tolerances.

+The worst-cases environmental, functional, residual loads include external and induced loads, and thermo-mechanical effects.

 Mechanisms preload and tolerance budget analysis shall verify the adequacy of mechanical plays in the worst-case conditions.

 Functional performance analysis